JKornberg/Real-or-Not-NLP-with-Disaster-Tweets/3/source_code/readme.txt

 python3 "bert/bert test.py"
 python3 "bert/bert train model.py"

+NOTE: Please run bert/bert pretrain.py BEFORE running LSTM as it does the same preprocessing

 To run the LSTM model from the source_code folder, run the command: python3 lstm/lstm.py